wootsbot/kudy.js/README.md

 # KudyJS

-A simple library to generate inspirational phrases.
+`KudyJS` is a simple library to generate inspirational phrases.

+> currently only supports phrases in Spanish but works to support more languages.

 Where each action returns a random object selected from a list: